learn-co-curriculum/react-hooks-props-destructuring/README.md

 </P>

-Instead of passing in that default poster image in case we don't have one, we can tell our `MovieCard` component to use a default value **if the `poster` prop was not provided**.
+Instead of passing in that default poster image in case we don't have one, we can tell our `MovieCard` component to use a **default value** if the `posterSrc` prop was not provided.
 To do this, we can add default value to our destructured
 props:

 ```js